 - Shop around: As you saw above, car insurance companies charge drivers different rates, so getting several quotes will give you a better idea of your options.

 - Compare discounts: Most insurance companies offer multiple discounts to get your premium down, and while a lot of companies offer many of the same options, you can often save more with certain ones.
-For example, you may save up to 25% for bundling with Geico, but most companies only offer up 10% for doing this.

 - Drive an older car: New cars cost more to replace and therefore cost more to insure.
 Save money by driving an older car that has a high safety rating.